sofieverhees/sofieverhees.github.io/_pages/about.md

 Welcome to my website!

-I am a PhD student in Mathematical Modelling, Analysis and Computation at the Maxwell Institute Graduate School (MAC-MIGS) in Edinbrugh.
+I am a PhD student in Mathematical Modelling, Analysis and Computation at the Maxwell Institute Graduate School (MAC-MIGS) in Edinburgh.
 I'm passionate about using mathematical and computational models to improve current medicine.
 Currently, I am working on a project that models the interaction between chemical and mechanical signalling in cells using reaction-diffusion equations and the equations of linear elasticity.